khanhicetea/slimfit-docs/content/http-stack/index.md

 ### Good collection of middlewares

-**If you are looking for a common middleware, please have a look [this collection](https://github.com/oscarotero/psr7-middlewares)**.
+If you are looking for a common middleware, please have a look [this collection](https://github.com/oscarotero/psr7-middlewares).
 Thanks to [Oscar Otero](https://github.com/oscarotero) for creating this collection.